Global well-posedness for a nonlocal Gross-Pitaevskii equation with non-zero condition at infinity: Global existence

-By Gronwall's lemma we conclude that \bq \LL{w(t)}{2}\leq C(W,\phi,E_0) e^{C(W,\phi,E_0)\abs{t}}(1+\LL{w_0}{2}) ,t\in(-T_{\min},T_{\max}).\eq As we discussed before, this estimate implies \eqref{sup}, which finishes the proof if $W$ is positive definite.
+By Gronwall's lemma we conclude that \bqq \LL{w(t)}{2}\leq C(W,\phi,E_0) e^{C(W,\phi,E_0)\abs{t}}(1+\LL{w_0}{2}) ,t\in(-T_{\min},T_{\max}).\eqq As we discussed before, this estimate implies \eqref{sup}, which finishes the proof if $W$ is positive definite.

+\begin{remark} {We note that the argument given in the proof Theorem~\ref{global}-(i)-(a)} fails in dimension $N=1$.
+In this case if we apply the Gagliardo-Nirenberg inequality to $H_2$, instead of \eqref{dem-der-w} we obtain a bound for $\LL{w(t)}{2}^2$ in terms of $\LL{w(t)}{2}^{5/2}$, which prevents to conclude applying Gronwall's lemma. \end{remark}

-{\em Proof of Theorem~\ref{global}-(i)-(b).} In the case that $W$ is a positive distribution, we cannot infer from \eqref{dem-global} a uniform bound on $\LL{\grad w(t)}{2}$.
-However, using that $W\in \M_{1,1}(\R^N)$, we shall see that $\LL{\grad w(t)}{2}$ can be bounded in terms of $\LL{w(t)}{2}$ and that we may deduce an inequality such as \eqref{dem-der-w} (without assuming that $\LL{\grad w(t)}{2}$ is a priori bounded).
+{\em Proof of Theorem~\ref{global}-$(i)$-$(b).$} In the case that $W$ is a positive distribution, we cannot infer from \eqref{dem-global} a uniform bound on $\LL{\grad w(t)}{2}$.
+However, using that $W\in \M_{1,1}(\R^N)$, we will see that $\LL{\grad w(t)}{2}$ can be bounded in terms of $\LL{w(t)}{2}$ and that we may deduce an inequality such as \eqref{dem-der-w} (without assuming that $\LL{\grad w(t)}{2}$ is a priori bounded).
 Then the conclusion follows as before.

 Let $A=4\LL{\phi}{\infty}+1$.
 Setting

 where $\chi$ is the characteristic function, we deduce that $w=w_A+w_{A^c}$, $\abs{w}=\abs{w_A}+\abs{w_{A^c}},$ $\abs{w}^2=\abs{w_A}^2+\abs{w_{A^c}}^2$ and

 with